leslie-huang/congress_tweetdata_prelim/readme.md

 `classification_db.db` was created in several steps:

 - `classification_dataset_inspect_metadata.ipynb` generates `classification_unfiltered.db` and makes a list of the unique twitter screennames included in it.
 Then metadata files from `unitedstates/congress-legislators` are merged together to get a mapping of twitter screen names to political party.
-The set difference of these lists of screen names is written to a csv
+The set difference of these lists of screen names is written to `missing_metadata.csv`
 - the missing metadata is filled in manually in `missing_metadata_filled.csv` -- this includes campaign and non-official accounts for politicians as well as caucus/committee/organizational twitter accounts that are clearly partisan
-- `classification_final.db` is generated, ONLY keeping tweets which (a) match the official metadata or (b) match the manually coded accounts
+- `create_classification_dataset.ipynb` generates `classification_final.db`. this ONLY keeps tweets which (a) match the official metadata or (b) match the manually coded accounts

 The primary key is the tweet id (aka id_str).
 The total number of records in `classification_final.db` is 2271407, of which 1519295 are from official accounts

+*NOTE* Subsequently, in `tweetbert/example_nbs/08_example_polarity_per_legislator.ipynb` we identify case-sensitive variations in screen_name for the following people:
+  - RepTimmons
+  - RepGolden
+  - RepLucyMcBath
+  - RepDavidKustoff
+  - RepDavidTrone
+  - SenBooker

+  These were manually resolved in the `tweets` table of `classification_final.db`.
+Note that the multiple variations in screen_name do appear as separate entries in the `users` table